rdkcentral/firebolt/apis/pr-main/core/Capabilities/index.md

 ### permitted

-Returns whether the current App has permission to the passed capability and role.
+Returns whether or not the platform operator has granted the app with the provided capability and role.

 ```typescript
 function permitted(